TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 ### Refactoring the routes

 Let's refactor our array of routes into its own file.
-By refactoring, we can import the routes into `main.jsx` and create a browser router from it as in the above example.
+By refactoring, we can import the routes into `main.jsx` and create a browser router from it, as in the above example.
 What's convenient about this is that we can also import the routes array into any test files, where we might need to [create a memory router](https://reactrouter.com/en/main/routers/create-memory-router) instead of a browser router.

 Create a new `routes.jsx` file and move the routes array to it: